Nithish7105/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Rakshitha K
+Developed by: NITHISH KUMAR
-RegisterNumber: 212223110039
+RegisterNumber: 212223040134
 */
 ```
 ~~~